jamiesmith/mostlymonoastro/_pages/terms.md

 ## Disclosure Policy

-I (try to) make money on this website through affiliate programs.
+I may (try to) make money on this website through affiliate programs.
 If you click an affiliate link or ad banner and buy the product, you help support this website because I'll get a percentage of that sale.

-Currently I'm an affiliate for Google Adsense (but I don't run ads, as this site is stalled).

 What this means for you: